 For starters, how about for your kids, for your family, for a tax deduction, for improving your lifestyle, or just to say you own another home?
 Yes, that’s right, your ego!
 Lots of people buy real estate for their ego, so it’s alright to be upfront immediately and say that your ego is a reason.

-When I purchased my first rental property, I fell into while talking to a co-worker.
-He had lived up North and he and his wife decided they would retire to Sunny Florida.
-After transitioning to Central Florida – finding jobs, purchasing a home and my co-worker even went to school and got his real estate license, they started to miss their son who lived in North Carolina.
+I actually purchased by first rental property while I was having a casual chat with on of my co-workers.
+He was telling me his story.
+He had lived up North and he and his wife decided they would retire to sunny Florida.
+After transitioning to Central Florida – finding jobs, purchasing a home, and even going to school to earn his real estate license, they really started to miss their son who lived in North Carolina.
 Like many Florida retirees they moved and left their family behind only to realize they missed them, making them wonder what the heck they were doing living so far away.

 What does this have to do with rental properties?
-Well that summer day while talking to my co-worker friend, opportunity was knocking and I was listening and life changed.
+Well that summer day while talking to my co-worker friend, opportunity came knocking and I was listening, my life changed.
 My co-worker was ready to move back, but the only hold up was selling this house they just bought.
 That’s when he looked at me and said, “Hey, you should buy it.”

 Here are my WHY’s behind wanting a rental property.
 The WHY is important because you need to have a reason to buy to make it worthwhile.
 And no matter what the reason it needs to be YOUR reason.

 5 Great Reasons to Invest in Real Estate:

 1) Back-Up Plan